Meaning of Expected return

 Now let us see an example of a portfolio with investments in three different companies.
-An individual has invested US$5000 in company A, US$ 10000 in company B, and US$35000 in company C. His expected returns is of 20%, 30%, and 18%, respectively.
+An individual has invested US$5000 in company A, US$ 10000 in company B, and US$35000 in company C. His expected returns are 20%, 30%, and 18%, respectively.

 First, we will calculate the weights of each investment in the total portfolio of US$ 50000.
-The weights for the investment in Company A, B, and C are first 10%, 20%, and 18%, respectively.
+The weights for Company A, B, and C investment are first 10%, 20%, and 18%, respectively.
 Now the expected return from these three different investments will be calculated as:

 (0.1*20)+ (0.2*30) + (0.7*18)